saurabhjadhav1911/flamenco/web/project-website/content/faq/_index.md

 [workercfg]: {{< ref "usage/worker-configuration" >}}

+## Can I use the Compositor to output multiple EXR files?

+This is possible with Flamenco, but it takes a bit of work.
+It's not managed by Flamenco's default job types.
+You can create [your own custom job type][jobtypes] for this, though.
+With that, you have control over the arguments that get used before and/or after the filename on the CLI.

+If you have this working, please [share your job compiler script with us][getinvolved]!

+[jobtypes]: {{< ref "usage/job-types" >}}
+[getinvolved]: {{< ref "development/get-involved" >}}

 ## What do "Error: Cached job type is old" or "job type etag does not match" mean?

 This means that you have to click on the little "Refresh" icon next to the job type: